kubernetes/enhancements/keps/sig-node/1948-deallocate-dp-api/README.md

 - Gather feedback from developers and surveys, specially about the device reuse and possible alternatives.
 - Complete implementation for the new API calls.
-- Tests are in Testgrid and linked in KEP.
+- Tests (unit, e2e) are in Testgrid and linked in KEP.

 #### Beta -> GA Graduation